COVID-19 Vaccines: Critical New Tools in the Fight Against the Global Pandemic

 As shown in Figure 2, the majority of authorized or approved vaccines require a two-dose schedule.13,14 For countries that follow the manufacturers’ guidelines or clinical trial evidence, this strategy is ideal if vaccine supply is relatively adequate.
 However, the vaccine rollout may slow down as the countries need to reserve supply for the second dose.

-The United Kingdom and Canada have implemented a strategy to delay the second dose, contrary to the manufacturers’ guidelines, in order to protect the largest number of individuals in the population as early as possible with a single dose while optimizing limited supply.15,16 An exploratory analysis of the Oxford-AstraZeneca vaccine showed vaccine efficacy (VE) against symptomatic COVID-19 after one dose was 76% during the first 90 days.17 Additionally, VE after the second dose was higher (81%) with a dosing interval of 12 weeks or more compared to a dosing interval of less than 6 weeks (55%).
-This is not the first vaccine to demonstrate greater protective efficacy with wider dosing interval—influenza, Ebola, and malaria vaccines have also demonstrated similar effects.
+The United Kingdom and Canada have implemented a strategy to delay the second dose, contrary to the manufacturers’ guidelines, in order to protect the largest number of individuals in the population as early as possible with a single dose while optimizing limited supply.15,16 An exploratory analysis of the Oxford-AstraZeneca vaccine showed vaccine efficacy (VE) against symptomatic COVID-19 after one dose was 76 percent during the first 90 days.17 Additionally, VE after the second dose was higher (81 percent) with a dosing interval of 12 weeks or more compared to a dosing interval of less than six weeks (55 percent).
+This is not the first vaccine to demonstrate greater protective efficacy with wider dosing interval — influenza, Ebola, and malaria vaccines have also demonstrated similar effects.

 Although there are clear advantages with this strategy, there are some uncertainties.
 It is unclear if partial vaccination would increase the risk of viral mutations, which may lead to the emergence of new variants.
 As for the recipients, there are concerns some may forget to return for their second dose, have confusion with vaccination schedule, and/or believe one dose provides adequate protection.18

-For the vulnerable, at-risk populations (e.g., people who are older, are immunocompromised, or have end-stage kidney disease, or ESKD), the duration of vaccine protection may be different, which raises the question of whether they should be exempt from this strategy and may require an additional (booster) dose to achieve the same level of protection as the general population.
+For the vulnerable, at-risk populations (e.g., people who are older, are immunocompromised, or have end stage kidney disease), the duration of vaccine protection may be different, which raises the question of whether they should be exempt from this strategy and may require an additional (booster) dose to achieve the same level of protection as the general population.

 Most countries have created a vaccine strategy based on age, with priority given to older people who are at higher risk for severe COVID-19 disease and death.
 Some countries have also prioritized healthcare workers, to ensure they are protected while they help sustain the healthcare system.
 As vaccine supply increases, some countries have expanded their prioritization lists to include people with chronic medical conditions who are highly vulnerable to COVID-19 (e.g., immunocompromised, ESKD).
 Emerging evidence has demonstrated that individuals with ESKD do develop and maintain an immune response after an infection or vaccine, and implementation of full vaccination protocols optimizes their protection.19